 If you love Caramel deLites or Samoa Girl Scout Cookies, then these easy Samoa Truffles are going to drive your taste buds crazy!
-These taste like your favorite girl scout cooking made in bite size truffle form.
+Chewy delicious candy made from scratch, no girl scout cookies needed.

 Raise your hand if you LOVE Girl Scout Cookies.
 Through the years I’ve been slightly obsessed.
 And each member of my family has a favorite flavor.